Type 1 Forehead Reduction for Facial Feminization Surgery (FFS)

 The term “type 1” comes from research performed by Dr. Douglas Ousterhout.
 In his research, he noticed there were three types of foreheads he encountered when performing modifications of frontal bossing.
 A type 1 forehead is one where the brow bossing can be addressed with burring alone.
 A type 2 forehead is one where the brow bossing was addressed by burring the bone low on the forehead and augmenting the upper forehead using artificial material to improve the transition.
 A type 3 forehead is one where the brow bossing needs to be addressed by making cuts in the forehead bone and repositioning that bone.

-How much does a type 1 forehead reduction cost?
+How much does a type 1 forehead reconstruction cost?

 The cost of a type 1 cranioplasty depends on a few factors.
 The primary factor is whether insurance will cover the procedure.
 It may also vary depending on whether additional procedures are being performed during the same operation.
 There are also variations between surgeons.